 For example, in a state such as Illinois, child support would be calculated at 20% of the noncustodial parent’s net income for 1-child.
 However, if a person makes little to no money, they will still be ordered by the court to pay some reasonable amount of money to help support that child.
 Furthermore, should the noncustodial parent make millions of dollars a year, that person may not necessarily have to pay a true 20% of his or her net income to the custodial parent because a judge would realize that a child does not need hundreds of thousands of dollars a year to live in a safe environment.

-Other states, such as Florida, do not start out with a base amount of support that is needed to be paid to the custodial parent.
+Other states, such as Florida, do not start out with a base amount of child support that is needed to be paid to the custodial parent.
 In states like Florida, the amount is determined on many factors that all influence what the judge determines is in the “best interest of the child.”
 Such factors in states that follow this method include, but are not limited to:

 - Extraordinary medical, psychological or educational needs of the child;